-The purpose of this draft Supplementary Planning Document (SPD) will be to provide up-to-date information and further supporting guidance for developers, agents, landowners and the public on developer contributions required, primarily as part of new housing developments (but also including commercial developments which generate 50 potential users per day), for the maintenance and provision of "new" on-site public open space areas and recreational facilities, or for financial contributions towards the maintenance and enhancement of "existing" off-site publicly accessible open space, sport and recreation facilities.
-This is required in circumstances where new development places an increased burden and additional usage pressures on existing publicly accessible recreational open space, and a demand for new or enhanced recreational facilities, as a direct result of the increased number of users created by the new development proposal.
-The SPD will help to ensure that all sections of the community within the Borough have access to an adequate supply of open space areas, sports and recreational facilities that are of a good quality, well maintained, well-planned and designed, and in the right location to meet the outdoor recreational needs of the community.
+The purpose of this Supplementary Planning Document (SPD) will be to provide up-to-date information and further supporting guidance for developers, agents, landowners and the public on developer contributions required, primarily as part of new housing developments (but also including larger scale commercial developments which generate 50 potential users per day), for the maintenance and provision of "new" on-site public open space areas and recreational facilities, or for financial contributions towards the maintenance and enhancement of "existing" off-site publicly accessible open space, sport and recreation facilities already located in the area.
+This is required in circumstances where new development places an increased burden, increased wear and tear and additional usage pressures on existing publicly accessible recreational open space, and a demand for new or enhanced recreational facilities, as a direct result of the increased number of users created by the new development proposal.
+The SPD will help to ensure that all sections of the community within the Borough have access to a better supply of open space areas, sports and recreational facilities that are of a good quality, well maintained, well-planned and designed, and in the right location to meet the outdoor recreational needs of the community.

-This SPD aims to deliver the objectives of national planning policy in Planning Policy Statement 1 (PPS1) by improving access by all to open space, sport and recreation so promoting sustainable development and inclusive communities.
-It also embodies Planning Policy Guidance 17 which states that local planning authorities will be justified in seeking planning obligations where the quantity or quality of open space, sport and recreational provision is inadequate or under threat, or where new development increases local needs.
+This SPD aims to deliver the objectives of national planning policy in Planning Policy Statement 1 (PPS1) (2005) by improving access by all to open space, sport and recreation so promoting sustainable development and inclusive communities.
+It also embodies Planning Policy Guidance Note 17 (PPG17) (2002) which states that local planning authorities will be justified in seeking planning obligations where the quantity or quality of open space, sport and recreational provision is inadequate or under threat, or where new development increases local needs.

-Furthermore this SPD will help to deliver the aspirations of the Dudley Borough Community Strategy, "Dudley Borough Challenge" (2005-2020) by safeguarding and improving the environment through improving and enhancing parks and open spaces and by promoting a sense of well-being and good health for everyone.
+Furthermore, this SPD will help to deliver the aspirations of the Dudley Borough Community Strategy, "Dudley Borough Challenge" (2005-2020) by safeguarding and improving the environment through improving and enhancing parks and open spaces, and by promoting a sense of well-being and good health for everyone.